Choum28/AutoHDR/README.md

 A powershell script with WPF Gui to enable autoHDR on game that do not trigger it automaticaly on windows 11.

 This script will created specific registry key that will trigger autoHdr in unsupported Game.
-Game should be a DX11/DX12 game, it will not bypass this limiration.
+Game should be a DX11/DX12 game, it will not bypass this limitation.
-You can use a graphics wrapper like Dgvoodoo 2 to bypass that limitation for old game.
+You can use a graphics wrapper like Dgvoodoo 2 to bypass this limitation on old games.

 Registry key and value created will be created under the HKEY_CURRENT_USER\Software\Microsoft\Direct3D
 &nbsp;&nbsp;&nbsp;&nbsp;  a registy key with the name of the game.